-- > Students with SEND are encouraged to be part of the college council. - > Students with SEND are also encouraged to be part of extra-curricular clubs to promote teamwork/building friendships. - > We have a number of intervention programs to support students with mental health needs. - > Access to our ELSA and external counsellors - > We have a zero-tolerance approach to bullying and we are part of the Anti-Bullying National Alliance.
+- > Students with SEND are encouraged to be part of the college council. - > Students with SEND are also encouraged to be part of extra-curricular clubs to promote teamwork/building friendships. - > We have a number of intervention programs to support students with mental health needs. - > Students can be referred to ELSA and external counsellors - > We have a zero-tolerance approach to bullying and we are part of the Anti-Bullying National Alliance.